ewfx/aidhp-himalayas/README.md

 **Key-Technical considerations**
 Key technical considerations and the high-level technology choices

-1. Data Handling and Security
+**1. Data Handling and Security**
       o	Encrypted Excel Files: The script uses msoffcrypto to decrypt Excel files (customer_transactions.xlsx, customer_profile.xlsx, twitter_data.xlsx) with a password stored in an environment variable (EXCEL_PASSWORD).
 This ensures sensitive customer data is protected at rest. o	Consent Checks: The script enforces consent (consent and consent_social_media) before processing data, aligning with privacy regulations like GDPR or CCPA.
 Missing or invalid consent halts processing for a customer. o	Pandas for Data Processing: pandas is used to load, merge, and filter data based on customer_id.
 Merging transaction, profile, and Twitter data into a single DataFrame enables comprehensive customer analysis but assumes consistent column naming and data integrity across files.

-2. API Integration
+  **2. API Integration**
   o	OpenAI API: The script leverages OpenAI’s gpt-4o-mini model to generate personalized banking product recommendations.
 The system prompt is dynamically adjusted with user-selected categories, and the user prompt includes customer data, ensuring context-aware outputs.
 Error handling for API calls is present but could be more robust (e.g., retry logic for transient failures). o	Token and Temperature Settings: max_tokens=250 limits output length to fit the 220-word constraint, and temperature=0.7 balances creativity and coherence in recommendations.

-3. Web Application
+  **3. Web Application**
     o	Flask and SocketIO: The script uses Flask as a lightweight web framework and SocketIO for real-time communication.
 This enables live updates (logs, recommendations, video links) to the frontend, enhancing user experience. o	HTML/CSS/JavaScript: The frontend is a single-page app with a form for input (customer ID, categories, prompt) and dynamic sections for results.
 JavaScript handles form submission and SocketIO events, while CSS provides a polished UI.
 However, the template is embedded as a string, which could complicate maintenance for larger UIs.

-4. Video Generation
+  **4. Video Generation**

     o	MoviePy: Used to create a video with text overlays (recommendations), background video, narration, and music.
 Text is split into chunks for readability, synced with audio duration, and styled with ImageMagick for rendering. o	pyttsx3: Generates text-to-speech narration saved as a temporary MP3.
 The speech rate (140) is hardcoded, which might not suit all content lengths or user preferences. o	YouTube Video Download: pytubefix downloads a background video from a hardcoded URL.
 Directory management and cleanup are handled, but the process is brittle (e.g., relies on YouTube availability and specific stream formats). o	Resource Management: Temporary files are cleaned up with retry logic for PermissionError, but lingering files could still occur if exceptions are unhandled elsewhere.

-5. Logging and Debugging
+  **5. Logging and Debugging**
     o	Custom Logging: The script uses Python’s logging with a custom SocketIOHandler to stream logs to the frontend.
 This is great for real-time feedback but lacks persistent storage (e.g., file logging) for post-mortem analysis. o	Prerequisite Checks: The check_prerequisites function validates dependencies, API keys, and file paths, ensuring the script fails fast if setup is incomplete.

-6. File System Management
+  **6. File System Management**
     o	Pathlib: The script uses Path for cross-platform path handling, defining relative paths from the script’s location (BASE_DIR).
 This is robust but assumes a specific directory structure (data, artifacts/output, artifacts/temp). o	Static File Serving: Flask serves the generated video from artifacts/output, requiring correct static folder configuration.

-7. Execution Modes
+  **7. Execution Modes**
     o	CLI vs. Web: The script supports both command-line (--cli) and web modes.
 CLI mode prompts for a customer ID and uses a default category, while web mode offers a UI with category selection.
 This dual-mode design adds flexibility but increases complexity.

 **High-Level Technology Choices and Rationale**